robertpreshyl/allyshipseclabs-azure-tpot-threat-research/docs/context.md

 This project represents a strategic evolution in the Allyship Security Labs infrastructure, building upon the foundation established in the [Allyship Security Lab VPN - Cloud-Local SIEM](https://github.com/yourusername/allyship-securitylab-VpNSIEM) project.
 The progression demonstrates:

-1. **Infrastructure Maturity**: Evolution from basic SIEM setup to advanced threat intelligence collection
+1. **Infrastructure Maturity**: Evolution from basic SIEM setup to advanced threat intelligence collection with dual monitoring
-2. **Security Posture Enhancement**: Implementation of zero-trust architecture principles
+2. **Security Posture Enhancement**: Implementation of zero-trust architecture principles with comprehensive host monitoring
-3. **Operational Excellence**: Integration of multiple security tools and platforms
+3. **Operational Excellence**: Integration of multiple security tools and platforms with 4.8M+ events collected in 2 days
-4. **Research Capability**: Development of sophisticated threat research infrastructure
+4. **Research Capability**: Development of sophisticated threat research infrastructure with complete attack and host behavior visibility

 ### Strategic Objectives